A TRAILBLAZER

 second Deadline announcement.

-I’ve been a guest of the family who hosted the Queen of England, met Jack Dorsey and Rick Rubin (outside of a teepee while dressed in a skeleton onesie), and even had (multiple) dinner(s) and moonshine with Pablo Escobar’s surgeon.
+I’ve been a guest of the family who hosted the Queen of England.
+I’ve met Jack Dorsey and Rick Rubin—while wearing a skeleton onesie, outside a teepee.
+I’ve even had dinner (and moonshine) with Pablo Escobar’s surgeon.
+Multiple times.

 I also gave a TedX talk (pre-diagnosis) …

-Not to make a statement, but to remain true to myself (and to the rules of TedX).
+I spent a year preparing it—then tossed the script the night before.
+Not to make a statement, but to stay true to myself… and to the rules of TEDx.

 If I had told the CEO of AOL that I used his platform to set legal precedent in the state of Connecticut, I MIGHT have gotten the job.